Programme

 Our Life in the UK index provides:

-• a single score for collective wellbeing that shows if we are living better or worse over time.
+• A single score for collective wellbeing that shows if we are living better or worse over time.

-• a score for each of the four areas of collective wellbeing.
+• A score for each of the four areas of collective wellbeing.

-• collective wellbeing and domain scores for the UK as a whole, Northern Ireland, Scotland, Wales, and each of the English regions.
+• Collective wellbeing and domain scores for the UK as a whole, Northern Ireland, Scotland, Wales, and each of the English regions.

 • Collective wellbeing and domain scores for different demographic groups.